hcl1687/react-band/README.md

-# react-band
+# react-band with Typescript
-A portable react scaffold with webpack, babel, less, eslint, stylelint, jest and enzyme.
+A portable react scaffold with typescript, webpack, babel, less, eslint, stylelint, jest and enzyme.

 # Motivation